 About

-Blake has written extensively on the history of fame.
-He is the author of Walt Whitman and the Culture of Celebrity (Yale) and the co-editor (with his English department colleague Michael Robertson) of Walt Whitman, Where the Future Becomes Present (Iowa).
-Blake’s most recent book is Liking Ike: Eisenhower, Advertising, and Rise of Celebrity Politics (Oxford), which won the Association of American Publishers’ 2017 PROSE Award for Media & Cultural Studies.
-He is currently writing a book about wounding, retribution, and Islam in Moby-Dick.
+Blake has written extensively on the history of fame for both scholarly and popular audiences.
+He is the author of Walt Whitman and the Culture of American Celebrity (Yale) and the co-editor of Walt Whitman, Where the Future Becomes Present (Iowa).
+His book Liking Ike: Eisenhower, Advertising, and the Rise of Celebrity Politics (Oxford) won the Association of American Publishers’ PROSE Award for the year’s best book in Media & Cultural Studies.

-Professor Blake has held many leadership positions at TCNJ, including English Department Chair, Faculty Representative to the Board of Trustees, Interim Vice Provost for Faculty and Academic Planning, and most recently, Chair of TCNJ’s Strategy Working Group.
+Blake has served TCNJ as English Department Chair, Faculty Representative to the Board of Trustees, Interim Vice Provost for Faculty and Academic Planning, and chair of the Strategy Working Group.
+He sits on the Board of Trustees of the New Jersey Council for the Humanities and the Scholarly Advisory Board of the Gilder Lehrman Institute of American History.

 Photo credit: Matt Furman Photography